cloud-hypervisor/cloud-hypervisor/README.md

 was made to use the [Rust](https://www.rust-lang.org/) programming language.
 The language's strong focus on memory and thread safety makes it an ideal candidate for implementing VMMs

-Instead of implementing the VMM components from scratch, `cloud-hypervisor` is importing the [rust-vmm](https://github.com/rust-vmm) crates, and sharing code and architecture together with other VMMs like e.g. Amazon's [Firecracker](https://firecracker-microvm.github.io/) and Google's [crosvm](https://chromium.googlesource.com/chromiumos/platform/crosvm/).
+Instead of implementing the VMM components from scratch, Cloud Hypervisor is importing the [rust-vmm](https://github.com/rust-vmm) crates, and sharing code and architecture together with other VMMs like e.g. Amazon's [Firecracker](https://firecracker-microvm.github.io/) and Google's [crosvm](https://chromium.googlesource.com/chromiumos/platform/crosvm/).

-`cloud-hypervisor` embraces the rust-vmm project goals, which is to be able to share and re-use as many virtualization crates as possible.
-As such, the `cloud-hypervisor` relationship with the rust-vmm project is twofold:
+Cloud Hypervisor embraces the rust-vmm project goals, which is to be able to share and re-use as many virtualization crates as possible.
+As such, the Cloud Hypervisor relationship with the rust-vmm project is twofold:

 1. It will use as much of the rust-vmm code as possible.
 Any new rust-vmm crate that's relevant to the project goals will be integrated as soon as possible.
-2. As it is likely that the rust-vmm project will lack some of the features that `cloud-hypervisor` needs (e.g. ACPI, VFIO, vhost-user, etc), we will be using the `cloud-hypervisor` VMM to implement and test them, and contribute them back to the rust-vmm project.
+2. As it is likely that the rust-vmm project will lack some of the features that Cloud Hypervisor needs (e.g. ACPI, VFIO, vhost-user, etc), we will be using the Cloud Hypervisor VMM to implement and test them, and contribute them back to the rust-vmm project.

 ## Firecracker and crosvm

-A large part of the `cloud-hypervisor` code is based on either the Firecracker or the crosvm projects implementations.
+A large part of the Cloud Hypervisor code is based on either the Firecracker or the crosvm projects implementations.
 Both of these are VMMs written in Rust with a focus on safety and security, like Cloud Hypervisor.

 However we want to emphasize that the Cloud Hypervisor project is neither a fork nor a reimplementation of any of those